Sample Report

 A collaborative approach can make a real difference

-By working towards agreement together, you could save $17,198–$44,890 in legal costs while still reaching a fair outcome grounded in Australian Family Law.
-Your recommended position ($42.0%) stays the same regardless of the path.
+Working towards agreement together could save between $17,198 and $44,890 in legal costs while still reaching a fair outcome grounded in Australian Family Law.
+Your recommended position (55.6%) stays the same regardless of the path.
 The difference is how much goes to legal fees along the way.

 Glossary